redis/redis-doc/topics/sentinel-spec.md

 * 4) Verify the state of the new master again using INFO.
 * 5) Call an user script to inform the clients that the configuration changed.
 * 6) Call an user script to notify the system administrator.
-* 7) Turn all the remaining slaves, if any, to slaves of the new master.
+* 7) Send a SENTINEL NEWMASTER command to all the reachable sentinels.
-* 8) Send a SENTINEL NEWMASTER command to all the reachable sentinels.
+* 8) Turn all the remaining slaves, if any, to slaves of the new master.
+This is done incrementally, one slave after the other, waiting for the previous slave to complete the synchronization process before starting with the next one.
 * 9) Start monitoring the new master.

 If Steps "1","2" or "3" fail, the fail over is aborted.